uri-library-data-services/iassist-preview/content/blog/iassist-quarterly-volume-421-available.md

 the preservation process secures the data for future use.
 The middle paper brings special attention to preservation of 3D digital data.

-At the IASSIST 2017 conference the presentation \'Reproducing and Preserving Research with ReproZip\' was given at the session \'E3: Tools for Reproducible Workflows Across the Research Lifecycle\'.
-This is presented here as a paper with the title \'Using ReproZip for Reproducibility and Library Services\' by Vicky Steeves, Rémi Rampin, and Fernando Chirigati.
+At the IASSIST 2017 conference the presentation 'Reproducing and Preserving Research with ReproZip' was given at the session 'E3: Tools for Reproducible Workflows Across the Research Lifecycle'.
+This is presented here as a paper with the title 'Using ReproZip for Reproducibility and Library Services' by Vicky Steeves, Rémi Rampin, and Fernando Chirigati.
 The authors work at New York University as Librarian for Research Data Management and Reproducibility, Research Engineer, and PhD candidate.
 They present ReproZip, an open source tool